-"The recipe is not the finish line.
-What’s important is the journey.
+“The recipe is not the finish line.
+What’s important is the journey.”

-The first video I ever watched on French Guy Cooking was titled, “I Learned How They Chop Onions on the Street…,” published in 2017.
-It doesn’t take place at some food stand or a farmer’s market.
+The first video I ever watched on French Guy Cooking was titled, “I Learned How They Chop Onions on the Street…” Published in 2017, it doesn’t take place at some food stand or a farmer’s market.
 Instead, it’s set in Ainouz’s own studio.
 Seated behind his computer, he searches the internet for a faster onion-chopping method, watches a blindfolded man dice an onion in seconds, and then tries to replicate this method.

 It’s classic French Guy Cooking.
-Over eight minutes, Ainouz massacres over a dozen onions (“Learning a new thing is always exciting,” he says with a smile right before butchering onion number 11 and cursing in French), but eventually, he manages to improve his onion-cutting speed by exactly 47 percent.
+In roughly eight minutes, Ainouz massacres over a dozen onions (“Learning a new thing is always exciting,” he says with a smile right before butchering onion number 11 and cursing in French), but eventually, he manages to improve his onion-cutting speed by exactly 47 percent.
 It’s funny, geeky, and inspirational, all at once.